Norms in sinogram space and stability estimates for the Radon transform: Total variation in image and sinogram space

 As a consequence, it is enough to verify estimates for the $\|\cdot\|_{\no}$-norm versus the $\TV$-norm for smooth functions:

 \begin{lemma} Assume that either of the estimates

-holds with some constants $C_1$ or $C_2$, for all for smooth functions $f$, then the respective estimates hold also for $f \in \TV$ with the same constants. \end{lemma} \begin{proof} Let $\theta$ be fixed, and take a tensor product mollifier aligned with the hypersurface $x\cdot\theta = \sigma$.
+holds with some constants $C_1$ or $C_2$, for all smooth functions $f$.
+Then the respective estimates also hold for $f \in \TV$ with the same constants. \end{lemma} \begin{proof} Let $\theta$ be fixed, and take a tensor product mollifier aligned with the hypersurface $x\cdot\theta = \sigma$.
 Let this hypersurface be parameterized by

 where $t$ are parameterizations of the hypersurface.
 Define $\rho(x) := \rho_1(\sigma) \rho_{n-1}(t)$ for $x = \sigma\theta + t \theta^\bot$, where $\rho_1$ is a 1D-mollifier and $\rho_{n-1}$ an $n-1$-dimensional mollifier.
 The scaled mollifier satisfies $\rho_{\epsilon}(x) = \epsilon^{-n} \rho(\frac{x}{\epsilon}) = \rho_{1,\epsilon}(\sigma) \rho_{n-1,\epsilon}(t)$.
 It follows from the convolution formula for the Radon transform \cite[Theorem~1.2]{Natterer} that